-Approximately 393 residential units are located within the wildfire hazard zone.
-The majority of these units are single-family residential units, with a few duplexes and multi-family residential structures.
+Culver City identified approximately 393 residential units are located within the wildfire hazard zone.
+The majority of these units are single-family residential units, with a few duplexes and multifamily residential structures.
 Based on the 2.22 persons per household for the City, it is assumed approximately 873 individuals reside in the wildfire hazard zone.
 Approximately 163,679 square feet of non-residential structures are located within a wildfire hazard zone.